malmriv/malmriv.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Physics student from Andalucía, in the south of Spain.
-My relevant interests include Physics —my main occupation during the academic year— and explaining it to other people, as well as the philosophy of science and technical translation (English into Spanish).
-I am still pretty unsure about what path I'll end up following, though, so I'm trying to keep an open mind.

-This space will be (presumably) dedicated to bits of code that make my lab work easier and whatever interesting pieces of useful information I find online.
-The coding notes I post here won't be intended as step-by-step guides, although I will try to keep them as clear as possible.
+I am still unsure about what path I'll end up following, but I am interested in data science and I think my education as a physicist provides a solid foundation for further development in this field.
+In the *Blog* section you will find some of my personal projects, as well as code that makes my lab work easier.
+(The coding notes I post here won't be intended as step-by-step guides, although I will try to keep them easy to follow and make my thought process as clear as possible).

-If you have any inquiries, you can always contact me via e-mail, LinkedIn or Twitter.
+If you have any inquiries, you can contact me via e-mail, LinkedIn or Twitter.